 What Is +EV Betting?

-A developer's guide to expected value in sports betting — the math behind finding bets with a genuine edge, with formulas and code examples.
+Expected value in sports betting explained — the math behind finding bets with a genuine edge, with formulas, worked examples, and code.

-+EV betting means placing bets where the sportsbook's odds imply a lower probability than the true likelihood of the outcome.
++EV betting (also called value betting) means placing bets where the sportsbook's odds imply a lower probability than the true outcome likelihood.
+This edge is the foundation of any profitable sports wagering strategy.
 The formula is: EV% = (fair_probability x decimal_odds - 1) x 100.
-If the result is positive, the bet has positive expected value — meaning it will be profitable over a large sample of bets.
+A positive result means the bet has positive expected value.
+Over a large sample of bets, this edge produces profit.
 Fair probability is typically derived from Pinnacle's sharp lines with vig removed.

 The Concept: Why Expected Value Matters

 Every bet you place has an expected value — the average amount you'd win (or lose) if you made the same bet thousands of times.
-Casinos have a positive expected value on every game they offer; that's their business model. +EV betting flips this: you become the casino.
+Casinos have a positive expected value on every game they offer; that's their business model.
+This approach flips the dynamic: you become the casino.
+It's the cornerstone of any sustainable long-term betting strategy.

 The key insight is that sportsbooks don't all agree on the correct odds.
 When DraftKings offers +150 on an outcome whose true probability is 42% (fair odds: +138), you're getting better value than you should.
-Each individual bet might win or lose, but across hundreds of +EV bets, the math guarantees a profit.
+Each individual bet might win or lose.
+With sufficient volume, the math guarantees a profit.
+Any disciplined sports bettor benefits over hundreds of positive-value bets.

 The challenge is determining "true probability."
 This is where sharp sportsbooks come in.
 Pinnacle's lines, with their 1-3% vig removed, serve as the market's best estimate of true probability.
-Any other sportsbook offering significantly different odds is either mispriced or slow to update — and that's your edge.
+Any other sportsbook offering significantly different odds is either mispriced or slow to update.
+That difference is your edge.

 The EV Formula